athack-ctf/chall2025-insecure-by-design/README.md

 ## Description

 Exploiting a very uncommon web injection vulnerability present in a website called InkHub.
-The ultimate goal would be to get an admin account takeover, and secure the flag.
+The ultimate goal is to takeover the admin's account (ATO), and secure the flag.

 **NOTE**: Check the solution for more details.